Existence of Non-Contractible Periodic Orbits for Homeomorphisms of the Open Annulus: Existence of non-contractible periodic points for homeomorphisms of the open annulus

-\textit{Proof of Theorem B.} Let $\check{I}'$ be an identity isotopy of $f$, such that its lift to $\Aa$, $\check{I}'$, is an identity isotopy of $\check{f}$.
+\textit{Proof of Theorem B.} Since $f$ is a homeomorphism of $\A$ isotopic to the identity, for every lift $\check{g}$ of $f$ to $\Aa$ one can always find an identity isotopy of $f$ that lifts to a path in the space of homeomorphisms of $\Aa$ joining the identity and $\check{g}$.
+Therefore, let $I'$ be an identity isotopy of $f$, such that its lift to $\check{\A},$ denoted $\check{I}',$ is an identity isotopy of $\check{f}$.
 By Theorem \ref{existence maximal isotopy} one can find a maximal identity isotopy $I$ of $f$ larger than $I'$.
-It can be lifted to an isotopy $\check{I}$ with $\dom(\check{I})=\check{\pi}^{-1}(\dom(I))$.
+It can be lifted to an isotopy $\check{I}$ with $\check{\dom}(I)=\check{\pi}^{-1}(\dom(I))$.
 This isotopy is a maximal identity isotopy of $\check{f}$ larger than $\check{I}'$.
-By Theorem \ref{existence transverse foliation} one can find an oriented singular foliation $\mathcal{F}$ which is transverse to $I$, its lift to $\Aa$, denoted by $\check{\mathcal{F}}$, is transverse to $\check{I}$ on $\Aa$.
+By Theorem \ref{existence transverse foliation} one can find an oriented singular foliation $\mathcal{F}$ which is transverse to $I$, its lift to $\check{\dom}(I)$, denoted by $\check{\mathcal{F}}$ is transverse to $\check{I}$.
 Theorem B is a consequence of the following proposition which will be proved below.